 The number of transfer applicants selected is restricted to ensure the highest quality of education during the professional phase of the program and to facilitate clinical placement of all students.

 Requests for transfer or change of major will be reviewed at the end of the semester in which materials are submitted.
-Acceptance into the BS in Kinesiology/DPT program is dependent upon the availability of openings so that completion of all of the above is not a guarantee of acceptance.
+Acceptance into the BS in Exercise Science/DPT program is dependent upon the availability of openings so that completion of all of the above is not a guarantee of acceptance.

 Pre-Professional Student Progression into the three-year DPT program